KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 ![alt text](assets/1_busiest_times.png)

 **Insight:**
-12 PM is busiest Time throughout the year and
-09 AM the least busiest Time (not shown in the image).

-Trend: Lunch time (12 PM to 3PM) and Dinner time (6PM to 8PM)
-appear to be the most popular hours.
+Lunch time (12PM to 3PM) and Dinner time (6PM to 8PM) appear to be the most popular hours.

+On the other hand, Early Mornings (09AM to 10AM) and Late-night (11PM) make up a total of 89 orders out of 48,620 making them the least popular hours.

-**Busiest Day and time Results:**
+**1.3 Busiest Day and time?**

 ```sql
 -- busiest times across the week (day + hour breakdown)